jessitron/frontend-tracing/README.md

 Parcel serves it, and gives you a URL.
 You should see a page with a button.

+### operate the app

 Push the button to get to a different page.
 The time that page takes to load is measured in a trace.

 It gives you a link to that trace, except in my team, so if you want that link to work, change "team" and "dataset" in page2.js

+(hot reloading is turned off in 'npm run build' so refresh the page if you change the code.)